svoop/aipp/README.md

 ## Regions

-To implement a region, you have to create a directory <samp>lib/aipp/regions/{REGION}/</samp> off the gem root and then subdirectories for each module as well as for support files.
+To implement a region, you have to create a directory <samp>lib/aipp/regions/{REGION}/</samp> off the gem root and then subdirectories for each scope as well as for support files.
 Here's a simplified overview for the region "LF" (France):

 ```
 LF/                         ⬅︎ region "LF"
 ├── README.md
-├── aip                     ⬅︎ module "AIP"
+├── aip                     ⬅︎ scope "AIP"
 │   ├── AD-2.rb             ⬅︎ section "AD-2"
 │   └── ENR-4.3.rb          ⬅︎ section "ENR-4.3"
-├── notam                   ⬅︎ module "NOTAM"
+├── notam                   ⬅︎ scope "NOTAM"
 │   ├── AD.rb               ⬅︎ section "AD"
 │   └── ENR.rb              ⬅︎ section "ENR"
 ├── borders